1. How do I register my child for camp?

 5. How will I receive my confirmation letter?

-You will receive a confirmation letter via email upon completed registration.
-If you do not receive your email within 24 hours of registering for camp, please check your online account to ensure correct spelling of your email address or contact the office.
+You will receive a confirmation email upon completed registration.
+If you do not receive your email within 24 hours of registering for camp, please check your online account on Active to ensure correct spelling of your email address or contact the office.

 6. When is the remaining paperwork and balance due for the camps?